IndexCoop/ITIPS/ITIPS/ITIP-004.md

 // **ONLY METHODOLOGIST** Removes an extension's ability to interact with a module function removeExtensionForProtectedModule(address _module, address _extension);

-// **ONLY METHODOLOGIST** Remove a module from the protect modules mapping function removeAllModuleProtections(address module)
+// **ONLY METHODOLOGIST** Remove a module from the protected modules mapping function removeAllModuleProtections(address module)

 // Events